Cross-chain and cross-subnet messages

 While holding immense potential, cross-chain transactions pose significant challenges in terms of security and reliability.
 Understanding these challenges is pivotal to appreciating the innovative solutions that Topos offers.

-Blockchains are designed to be self-sufficient decentralized ledgers.
+Blockchains are designed to be self-sufficient decentralized ledgers, with the state of a given instance of a blockchain being the only correct interpretation of the history of that instance.
 The internal state is the result of deterministic computation.
 In summary:

 - An initial state was created, according to a prescribed protocol.